-- Melt chocolate and butter in top of double boiler.
+- Melt chocolate and butter on top of a double boiler.

-- Beat eggs in mixer until frothy.
+- Beat eggs in a mixer until frothy.
 Stir in sugar, melted chocolate mixture, and peppermint.

 - Sift flour with salt.
 Add to batter.
 Then toss in the nuts.
 Mix thoroughly.

-- Cool brownie base completely before icing with mint filling.
+- Cool the brownie base entirely before icing it with mint filling.

-- To make mint filling: Cream butter.
+- To make the mint filling: Cream butter.
 Add icing sugar bit by bit and then cream and peppermint extract.
-Add more cream if filling is too stiff.
+Add more cream if the filling is too stiff.

 - Spread filling over cooled base.
 Refrigerate for 2 hours.

-- Make glaze: melt chocolate and butter again over double boiler.
-Drizzle glaze over cooled filling.
+- Make the glaze: melt chocolate and butter again over a double boiler.
+Drizzle glaze over the cooled filling.
 Tilt the pan back and forth to cover the base.
 Stick it back in the fridge for a few hours.
 The top will have a gorgeous shine.

 - Cut into squares.
-The top will break a bit as you cut so use a very sharp knife for clean cuts.
+The top will break a bit as you cut, so use a sharp knife for clean cuts.